A Survey on Cyber-Resilience Approaches for Cyber-Physical Systems: Systematic Survey on Cyber-Resilience Literature

 \subsubsection{\textbf{Game Theory}}

 Approaches based on game-theoretic strategies use mathematical models to analyze the situation where players choose a different action in an attempt to maximize their returns \cite{ILAVENDHAN201846}.
-It studies the decision made in an environment in which multiple players interact with each other in a strategic setup.
+It studies decisions made in an environment in which multiple players interact with each other in a strategic setup.
 This means that game-theoretic approaches provide resilience trying to maximize the cost of attacking the system or minimize the damage that an adversary can apply to the system.
 For that, each player tries to optimize an objective function.
 This objective function depends on the choices of the other players in the game.
-Thus, each player can not optimize its objective independently of the choices of other players.
-This technique has been proposed to respond to attacks where the defender chooses the optimal response according to the adversary actions.
+Thus, players cannot optimize their objective independently of the choices of other players.
+This technique has been proposed to respond to attacks where the defender chooses the optimal response according to the adversarial actions.
 Game theory provides tools to model advanced adversaries who know the defense strategies and can adjust the attack strategies accordingly.
 In addition, it is possible to define games in both physical and cyber layers.

 In the last years, there have been many proposals on game-theoretic approaches for \gls*{cps}.
 For example, Huang et Zhu \cite{huang_dynamic_2020} propose a dynamic game for long-term interaction between a stealthy adversary and a proactive defender.
 The stealthy and deceptive behaviors are captured by the multi-stage game of incomplete information, where each player has his private information unknown to the other.
 Both players act strategically according to their beliefs which are formed by multi-stage observation and learning.
 In addition, Hasan \etal \cite{hasan_game-theoretic_2020} design an adversary-defender game-theoretic model for power systems.
 The adversary can identify the chronological order in which the critical substations and their protection assemblies can be attacked to maximize the overall system damage.
 The defender can intelligently identify the critical substations to protect such that the system damage can be minimized.
 Ismail \etal \cite{10.1007/978-3-319-47413-7_10} model the interactions between an attacker and a defender and derive the minimum defense resources required and the optimal strategy of the defender that minimizes the risk.
 The solution is analyzed in power systems.
 Also, Rao \etal \cite{rao_resilience_2015} propose a resilience approach using a game approach to face adversaries.
 Their functions consist of an infrastructure survival probability and a cost expressed in terms of the number of components attacked and reinforced.
 Zhu and Basar \cite{zhu_game-theoretic_2013} propose a game-theoretic approach to manipulate the attack surface of the network and create a moving target defense.
 The notion of attack surface is defined as the set of vulnerabilities of the system that can potentially be exploited by the adversary.
 The essential goal is to find an optimal configuration policy for the defender to shift the attack surface that minimizes its risk and damage.